nymea/nymea-wiki/Ubuntu.md

 --------------------------------------------
 ## Ubuntu 14.10

-In order to install *guh* on Ubuntu 14.10 (64 bit) you need to add the *guh*-repository to your `/etc/apt/sources.list`:
+In order to install *guh* on Ubuntu 14.10 (64 bit) you need to create the `/etc/apt/sources.list.d/guh.list` file and add the *guh*-repository:

 1. Add the [*guh*-repo](http://repo.guh.guru/) to the source list file:

-        $ sudo nano /etc/apt/sources.list
+        $ sudo nano /etc/apt/sources.list.d/guh.list

     Append following two lines at the end of the file: